fusoyeahhh/BCFantasy/README.md

 Load `BCF.lua` into `Tools > Lua Console` in bizhawk.
 This will begin writing to a log at `logfile.txt` within the same directory.
 Then start the bot (either by running `python3 bot.py` or with your OS associated interpreter.

-You can check for bot prescence by issuing the "!hi" command in twitch chat.
+You can check for bot prescence by issuing the `!hi` command in twitch chat.